Mod-Bucket/EasterFest/README.txt

 - Cookbook and a few more recipes.

 ==========

+Version 1.5.07
+	* Fixed dock for Egg Shelf.
+	* Fixed Egg Futon Dock.
+	* Added patches for the wedding mod so the Leoporid race can use the clothes.
+	* Added automated recipes for Auto Kitchen and Auto 2.0 mods.
+(Experimental.)
+	* Creating the cheap egg mould is now naturally AUTOMATED.

+Version 1.5.06
+	* Added proper tags to the bookshelves so they play nice with expanded furniture's totem system.

 Version 1.5.05
 	* Removed the chocolate egg (produce) from the collection for better compatability.
 You still have to have it to make other eggs.